AuthorizeNet/inperson-sdk-ios/README.md

     e)	After creating all the required objects, call one of the following method of AnetEMVManager and submit the transaction.

-    #### Quickchip Transaction with Paper Receipt
+    #### Quickchip Transaction

-    This API will only authorize the transaction if the `iPaperReceiptCase` argument is set to true, merchant app needs to settle/capture the transaction later on with/without tip amount.
+    API to initiate a Quick Chip transaction.
+This API will authorize and capture the transaction if the `iPaperReceiptCase` argument is set to false.
+If `iPaperReceiptCase` argument is set to true then SDK will only authorize the transaction, later on merchant application needs to settle/capture the transaction with/without tip amount.
 Authorized amount will be released after few days if merchant app fails to settle/capture the transaction.
-If `iPaperReceiptCase` is passed in as false, then the SDK will authorize as well as capture the transaction.

     `[- (void)startQuickChipWithTransactionRequest:(AnetEMVTransactionRequest * _Nonnull)iTransactionRequest forPaperReceiptCase:(BOOL)iPaperReceiptCase presentingViewController:(UIViewController * _Nonnull)iPresentingController completionBlock:(RequestCompletionBlock _Nonnull)iRequestCompletionBlock andCancelActionBlock:(CancelActionBlock _Nonnull)iCancelActionBlock]`